 The Optics Performance

-But to use this telescope on planets or high-power lunar viewing would be a misuse of this telescope, which is designed to operate as a Deep Sky telescope.
+But to use this telescope on planets or for high-power lunar viewing would be a misuse of this telescope, which is designed to operate as a Deep Sky telescope.
 And at that, it performs beautifully.
-When used at low power, the brightest deep sky objects pop out of a black sky.
-I observed several of my favorites, including the Double Cluster in Perseus, and found that it was almost as pretty as what I can see in my 6” Dobsonian reflector.
+When used at low power, the brightest deep-sky objects pop out of the black sky.
+I observed several of my favorites, including the Double Cluster in Perseus, and found that they were almost as pretty as what I could see in my 6” Dobsonian reflector.
 The difference is that a refractor has no central obstruction, which improves contrast over a reflector, which has a secondary mirror obstruction.

 Four inches of aperture is easily enough to observe every single one of the 110 Messier objects, and many many more after that.
 Charles Messier himself certainly liked his 4” refractor!